 To prove its point, the team notes that several scientific studies show that motion actually enhances learning.

-The students aim to deliver their invention to school children in Africa who currently study in buildings without electricity.
+Knowledge sharing The students aim to deliver their invention to school children in Africa who currently study in buildings without electricity.
 The first recipient will be a school in Red Hill, South Africa, that a group of Providence Day School students visit each year as part of a global learning initiative.

 "Our hope is that if we put these desks in Red Hill that each year when the students go for that trip, they could check up on them and perform maintenance should the desks need it," DelleFave said.